Our coaching model; strong foundations

-Anyone can call themselves a coach.
+Anyone can call themselves a Coach.
 In fact, anyone can also call themselves a therapist, a counsellor or a psychotherapist.
-In the UK, there is no law against anyone working as a coach, a therapist, a psychotherapist or a counsellor – you don’t even need a qualification.
+In the UK, there is no law against anyone working as a Coach, a therapist, a psychotherapist or a counsellor – you don’t even need a qualification.

 We strongly disagree with this dangerous practice.
 Creating a regulated, high-quality and safe coaching model has been at the very heart of our work since we were founded back in 2016.

-All our coaches are highly qualified, vetted and supported.
+All our Coaches are highly qualified, vetted and supported.

-- Fully qualified, accredited & professional coaches (ICF, AC, EMCC, or BACP registered).
+- Fully qualified, accredited & professional Coaches (ICF, AC, EMCC, or BACP registered).
 Whilst much of the coaching industry is unregulated, these accreditations are non-negotiable for Sanctus Coaches.

 - Robust recruitment & vetting process.
 Minimum 350 hours 1-2-1 coaching delivered pre-Sanctus.
-Strict standards around quality mean we have an extensive recruitment process and vet thoroughly, hiring roughly only 10% of coaches who apply to us.
+Strict standards around quality mean we have an extensive recruitment process and vet thoroughly, hiring roughly only 10% of Coaches who apply to us.

 - At-Risk training.
 All Sanctus Coaches are put through ICF-accredited training to ensure they are able to effectively identify and support individuals who may be at-risk.

 - Mandatory Head Coach & Supervision.
-All Sanctus Coaches are in supervision and we have our own in-house Supervisor who has 14+ years of experience leading mental health teams in the NHS.
+All Sanctus Coaches are in supervision and we have our own in-house Supervisor who has 14+ years of experience leading mental wellbeing teams in the NHS.
 All Sanctus Coaches are assigned a Head Coach as a clear line of communication and support.

 Coaching with heart.

 A mantra we often use in Sanctus, is: “Bring your Whole Self to Work.”
-In order to encourage that in clients, coaches need to have the skills to invite and meet all different parts of a client – both the comfortable and not-so-comfortable parts.
+In order to encourage that in clients, Coaches need to have the skills to invite and meet all different parts of a client – both the comfortable and not-so-comfortable parts.